bmw-ece-ntust/internship/Study notes/RSSI_Heatmap(SionnaRT).md

 - [Ray Tracing from NVIDIA's website](https://developer.nvidia.com/discover/ray-tracing)

 ## Key Takeaway:
 - Usage of Sionna RT's ability to generate pathloss heatmaps for generating the RSSI Heatmap.
-Transmit power from scene's instance (`sionna.rt.scene.munich`) can be used to calculate the RSSI.
+Transmit power from scene's instance (`sionna.rt.Scene.coverage_map`) can be used to calculate the RSSI.

 ## Sionna RT Overview
 Sionna™ is an open-source Python library for link-level simulations of digital communication systems built on top of the open-source software library TensorFlow for machine learning.